 A Doctoral Loan is available to help you pay for your PhD or DBA degree.
-You can apply for a loan of up to £26,445, split evenly across each year of your course.
-Applications for the the loan are open to UK and EU students.
+You can apply for a loan of up to £27,892, split evenly across each year of your course.
+Applications for the the loan are open to UK and EU students with settled or pre-settled status.

 At a glance